pmccullough060/Orbit-Control-For-3.js/README.md

 <!-- Image will go here -->

-This is a simple orbit control class written in Javascript for the 3.js library.
+This project is a simple orbit controller written in Javascript for the Three.js library, which allows the user to "rotate" an object by clicking and dragging the mouse anywhere in the 3.js renderer element.
+This repo contains the OrbitControl.js file as well as a sample scene demonstrating how it works.

+### Prerequisites
+This project requires <a href="https://threejs.org/docs/#manual/en/introduction/Installation">Three.js</a>